DigitalMachinist/CLIMachs/docs/init/init-next.md

 ## Name

-init next - Advance to the next token's turn (players and GM).
+init-next - Advance to the next token's turn (players and GM).

 ## Synopsis

 ```
-init next
+init-next
 ```

 ## Description

-Init next advances the initiative order to the next token's turn and notifies players.
+init-next advances the initiative order to the next token's turn and notifies players.

 This command permitted only for the GM and the player controlling the currently acting token.